Chaos (n): the inherent unpredictability in the behaviour of a complex natural system

 They are constantly subject to internal division and conflict, usually have no strategy or capacity for resolving that conflict, are absolutely intolerant of criticism or perceived disloyalty and often have internal structures that deliberately or inadvertently mitigate against efficiency – often due to misplaced ideas of internal party democracy.

-The Greens despite their sense of their own virtue are no exception to any of this as we have seen in recent conflicts over harassment in NSW, ACT and elsewhere, as is evidenced from the ongoing internal struggles in NSW and in the almost complete absence of effective strategies to mitigate or resolve any of these things.
+The Greens despite their sense of their own virtue are no exception to any of this as we have seen in recent conflicts over harassment in NSW, ACT and elsewhere, and as is evidenced from the ongoing internal struggles in NSW and in the almost complete absence of effective strategies to mitigate or resolve any of these things.

 The 2015 NSW state election campaign was a classic example of a campaign that was successful but could have been much more so if it were not for tensions created by internal structures that were completely nonsensical and conflicts created by MPs and candidates who possessed too much power and too little ability to put the good of the campaign before their own personal ambition.